Military Retirement RequirementsUpdated: May 2, 2023

 - Permanent Disability Retirement List (PDRL): The service member has a permanent disability rating, and is placed on the retirement rolls by the member’s Branch of Service.

-- Temporary Early Retirement Programs: From time to time, the DoD authorizes early retirement options such as the one authorized for those serving with at least 15 years of service between 2012 and 2025.
-In this particular program (expected to end Dec.31, 2025) would allow qualifying troops to apply for early retirement:
+- Temporary Early Retirement Authority (TERA) Programs: From time to time, the DoD authorizes early retirement options such as the one authorized for those serving with at least 15 years of service between 2012 and 2025.
+This particular program (authority to expire Dec 31, 2025) would allow qualifying troops to apply for early retirement:

 - Based on force readiness goals